jsenv/importmap-node-module/docs/api.md

 "/importMap.json"
 ```

-### logImportMapFilePath option
+### importMapFileLog option

-> When both `writeImportMapFile` and `logImportMapFilePath` are true, the function will log path to the written importMap file in the terminal.
+> When both `importMapFile` and `importMapFileLog` are true, the function will log path to the written importMap file in the terminal.

 If you don't pass this option, default value is